rsfreitas/libxante/README.md

 ## Overview

-This library is intended to build and run dialog based applications.
+This library is intended to build and run dialog based applications, where one dialog, as called, overlaps the older one.

+Heavily dependent on libdialog to control terminal settings and some standard dialogs.
+Such as:

+* Menu
+* Calendar input
+* Timebox input
+* File viewer
+* File viewer with update
+* File selector
+* Directory selector
+* Range selector
+* Yes/No selector
+* Checklist
+* Buildlist
+* Progressbar
+* Mixedforms

+With some internal created custom dialogs, such as:

+* Spreadsheet
+* Syncing tasks
+* Data input with scrollable descriptive text

+### Features

+* INI configuration files
+* Dynamic menus
+* Database authentication
+* Plugin support to build custom applications

 ## Dependencies